 Some funds invest in securities which are denominated in different currencies.
 Movements in currency exchange rates can affect the return of investments.
+Income may fluctuate in accordance with market conditions and taxation arrangements.

 For further information on risks please see the "Risk Factors" section of the prospectus on our website at https://global.vanguard.com.